 You’re done with all those horrible midnight runs to the office to get the servers back up and you know you need a solution… right now.
-The folks from IT mentioned “colocation” and if that would stop all those urgent midnight calls, you’re willing to give it a try.
+The folks from IT mentioned “colocation” and its benefits.
+If that would stop all those urgent midnight calls, you’re willing to give it a try.

 Well, that’s great but, let’s back up a little.
 First, let’s explore what colocation is.
 Secondly, we’ll take a look at what colocation can do for you.